 Silvestre is a staunch advocate for harnessing three dimensions as an integral part of the design process.
 “Models are always the starting point of our projects,” he says, reflecting on his firm’s own in-house creations.
 “We usually approach each project from three different perspectives, which are materialized in several models.
 Based on them, we talk in the studio, and, after making a reviewed synthesis, we settle on the project that will be developed.”

-Silvestre’s unending exploration of modernist ideals culminated in a project completed last year in Bétera, Spain, that will surely stand as a seminal moment for the firm.
+Silvestre’s unending exploration of modernist ideals culminated in a project completed in 2014 in Bétera, Spain, that will surely stand as a seminal moment for the firm.
 Casa Balint, a private residence within a golf course near the city of Valencia, comprises a pristine elliptical volume that pares form and function down to a pure physical entity that is unassuming and dramatic in equal measure.

 Casa Balint, Bétera, Spain